MetPX/sarracenia/doc/sr_post.7.rst

   the permission string is four characters intended to be interpreted as traditional octal linux/unix permissions.

-All other headers are reserved for future use.
 Headers which are unknown to a given client should be forwarded without modification.